numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

   often turns up issues quickly.

 If the impact is unclear or significant, it is often good to consider alternatives to deprecations.
-For example discouraging use in documentation only, or moving the documentation for the functionality to a less prominent place or even removing it completely.
+For example, discouraging use in documentation only, or moving the documentation for the functionality to a less prominent place or even removing it completely.
 Commenting on open issues related to it that they are low-prio or labeling them as "wontfix" will also be a signal to